Let’s Take a Fresh Look at Kala Pharmaceuticals, Inc. (KALA)

-On Tuesday, shares of Kala Pharmaceuticals, Inc. (NASDAQ:KALA) marked $9.50 per share versus a previous $10.12 closing price.
-With having a -6.13% loss, an insight into the fundamental values of Kala Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-KALA showed a rise of 157.45% within its YTD performance, with highs and lows between $3.24 – $10.78 during the period of 52 weeks, compared to the simple moving average of 79.92% in the period of the last 200 days.
+On Monday, shares of Kala Pharmaceuticals, Inc. (NASDAQ:KALA) marked $11.09 per share versus a previous $9.39 closing price.
+With having a 18.10% gain, an insight into the fundamental values of Kala Pharmaceuticals, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+KALA showed a rise of 200.54% within its YTD performance, with highs and lows between $3.24 – $10.78 during the period of 52 weeks, compared to the simple moving average of 107.51% in the period of the last 200 days.

 BofA/Merrill equity researchers changed the status of Kala Pharmaceuticals, Inc. (NASDAQ: KALA) shares from “Neutral” to a “Buy” rating in the report published on March 9th, 2020.
 Other analysts, including BofA/Merrill, also published their reports on KALA shares.
 BofA/Merrill repeated the rating from the previous report, marking KALA under “Neutral” rating, in the report published on December 17th, 2019.
 Additionally, KALA shares got another “Buy” rating from Jefferies, setting a target price of $15 on the company’s shares, according to the report published in March 14th, 2019.